 If you remain dissatisfied with the outcome of an internal club process there is an option to raise a formal complaint with Swim England over a dispute at your club or breach of Code of Conduct.

-This decision should be taken after full discussion with an ASA friend.
+This decision should be taken after full discussion with a Swim England friend.
 The formal complaint form can be requested by emailing email@example.com.

 If you or your child have a medical condition or concern that is affecting your or their ability to take part in aquatics, we recommend you first make all attempts to discuss this with your coaches at your club.

 If there are concerns over whether it is safe for you or your child to be participating in aquatics sessions, Swim England affiliated clubs can receive advice under the Medical Protocol.